VanessaGalanaki/ConsoleApps/README.md

 # Console Projects, Beginners staff, Practising on CSharp

-This folder contains these applications I builted during Coding BootCamp by AFDEmp,these are:
+This folder contains the applications I builted during Coding BootCamp by AFDEmp,these are:

   * **Maserati App(for and while loops, if ... else, Classes, Enums)**
   * **Shapes App(Inheritance,Iterfaces,Formats, try ... catch)**